What Skills and Traits Make an Excellent Special Education Teacher?

 Organizational and Analytical Skills (With Doses of Intuition)

 With organizational and analytical skills, teachers are able to develop synchronized programs and comprehensive curriculum programs that could address the needs of students under their care.
 And since the discipline is evolving towards the direction of personalized education, we’re eventually leaving behind a one-size-fits-all model that we usually see in traditional, mainstream classes.

 Essential skills also revolve around language, interpersonal development, and communication.
 All of these traits and skills can be acquired and developed in college through volunteer and internship opportunities.
 More often than not, your Special Education college will send a trained specialist for hands-on sessions.

 In addition, having a strong intuition and keen attention to detail are traits that go perfectly together for special education students.
 Intuition helps you see if a child is comfortable or not, tapping within to observe and examine different cues that may hint at these feelings, while attention to detail is immensely vital in checking their physical and mental health.

-Going the extra mile, preparing audiovisual materials and games may seem like the norm in most classroom set-ups, but when there are thoughtful planning and consideration involved, these activities will foster learning and retention, even in children with learning disabilities.
+Going the extra mile, and preparing audiovisual materials and games may seem like the norm in most classroom set-ups, but when there is thoughtful planning and consideration involved, these activities will foster learning and retention, even in children with learning disabilities.

 Sign language is, in some situations, the only mode of communication, so you may need to take additional training to master this skill.
 Additionally, it doesn’t hurt to be familiar with the functions of different assistive devices, such as hearing aids and crutches, which students may often use in class.